rafgraph/react-interactive/README.md

 <Interactive as={Link} to="/some-page">My React Router Link</Interactive>
 ```

 Note that if `as` is a React component, then the component needs to pass through props to the element that it renders, including the `ref` prop using `React.forwardRef()`.
 Most libraries designed for composability do this by default, including React Router's `<Link>` component.
-For how to do this with TypeScript [see](#TODO).

 ```js
 const AsComponent = React.forwardRef((props, ref) => (